eFrane/vue-sliding-pagination/README.md

 | page          | Number  | The page number to display   |

 It is by no means required to implement all properties of the default page.
-A custom paginatino components can usually just be implemented as render functions, e.g.
+A custom pagination component can usually just be implemented as render function, e.g.

 ```js
 Vue.component('ExamplePageComponent', {